xbeat/Machine-Learning/README.md

 Introduction to Pix2TeX

 Pix2TeX is a powerful Python library that converts images containing mathematical equations into LaTeX code.
 This tool bridges the gap between handwritten or printed equations and their digital representation, making it easier for researchers, students, and professionals to digitize mathematical content.

+## 20 Essential Python OOP Magic Methods

+The **init** Constructor Method

+The **init** method initializes a new instance of a class, setting up the initial state by assigning values to instance attributes.
+It's automatically called when creating new objects and serves as the constructor in Python's object-oriented programming paradigm.

 ## Lists and List Functions in Python